26 January 2021

 *Arm bitten off, doesn't give a fuck* "SUSUMEEEE!!!" -- This scene cemented Erwin as my favorite character in AOT.

 Always thinking ahead in the battle against Titans, Erwin works out the best possible plans.
 For instance, he used a horde of Titans - the only working weapon at the time - to fight the Armored Titan.
-Against the Female Titan - an abnormal that no one had prepared for - he showed excellent judgement: he deduced that the FT was among them and that she would transform again; by instructing Levi to perfectly maintain his equipment, he prevented him from getting into a pinch and took back Eren.
-Finally, in the battle of Shiganshina, he turns defeat into victory!
+Against the Female Titan - an abnormal that no one had prepared for - he showed excellent judgement: he deduced that the Female Titan was among them and that she would transform again; by instructing Levi to perfectly maintain his equipment, he prevented him from getting into a pinch and took back Eren.
+Finally, in the battle of Shiganshina, he turns defeat into victory, and managed to recapture Wall Maria!

 Back then, he had "read" Levi correctly and used Levi's emotion for Furlan and Isabel to capture them all.
 Erwin is all too capable of being able to grasp the situation in an instant!